-As established by the additional three addenda (nos 10, 11 and 12) to the concession contract, on 4 June 2021, the credit facility signed by two Italian banks and Webuild was set up with ANI.
+As established by the additional three addenda (nos 10, 11 and 12) to the concession contract, on 4 June 2021, the credit facility signed by the Italian banks (i) Banca Intesa Sanpaolo and (ii) Banca Popolare di Sondrio and Webuild was set up with ANI.
 This €100 million facility has been agreed to fund and complete the works.
 On 18 June 2021, Webuild and Yuma Concesionaria signed the related loan agreement.
+At 31 December 2024, the parent has lent Yuma Concesionaria a nominal €181 million.